helgoboss/helgobox/doc/user-guide.md

 When you read this the first time, you might get the impression that this is a lot of work for setting up one simple control mapping.
 It's not.
 Learning mappings is a matter of a few secs after you got the hang of it.
-ReaLearn also provides the "Learn many" button and the REAPER action "Learn source for last touched target" for further speeding up this step.
+ReaLearn also provides the "Learn many" button and a bunch of REAPER actions for one-click learning straight from a REAPER toolbar or triggered by a button on your controller.
 More about that later.

 At this point: Congratulations!
 You have successfully made your first baby steps with ReaLearn.